 Cream of Tartar 1 Lb

-Cream of Tartar. also known as potassium hydrogen tartrate, or potassium bitartrate, and is an effervescent acid obtained as a by-product of wine making, is a useful ingredient in a wide variety of formulations.
-Besides cooking, it is also used as an additive to make popular "Bath Bombs," and "bubble bars," as a hardener.Stabilizing egg whites, - increasing their heat tolerance and volume
+Cream of Tartar. also known as potassium hydrogen tartrate, or potassium bitartrate, and is an effervescent acid obtained as a by-product of wine making.
+It is a very useful ingredient in a wide variety of formulations.
+Besides cooking, where it often adds texture and helps with tastes, it also finds uses as an additive to make popular "Bath Bombs," and "bubble bars," as a hardener.Stabilizing egg whites, - increasing their heat tolerance and volume

 Thickening and Anti-Caking

 Stabilizing whipped cream, to maintain texture and volume

 Used in Baking powder, as an acid ingredient to activate baking soda .
 Mix your own baking powder, combine 1/4 teaspoon baking soda with 1/2 teaspoon cream of tartar.